rdobrynin/rnd/README.md

 ### Chosen NestJS

-Preferred NestJS, it has more readable and predictable code, also it built upon Express engine, however if needed, can be build upon Fastify in main.ts `await NestFactory.create`
+Preferred NestJS, it has more readable and predictable code, also it built upon Express engine, however if needed, can be built upon Fastify in main.ts `await NestFactory.create`

 ### How to launch